Ring's Video Doorbell 4 brings new motion smarts to your front door - CNN Underscored

 Ring Floodlight Cam Wired Pro

-Ring’s Video Doorbell Pro 2 left us impressed with its 3D motion and Bird’s Eye View features.
+Ring’s Video Doorbell Pro 2 left us impressed with its 3D Motion Detection and Bird’s Eye View features.
 Both of these deliver better motion detection (and alerts), along with mapping out where a visitor walked before pressing the doorbell button.
 In fact, in that very review, we stated that we hoped Ring would bring this same technology to more of its products.

 And now, a few days later, Ring has delivered.

-The Floodlight Cam Wired Pro is the second product in its lineup featuring 3D motion and bird’s eye view.
+The Floodlight Cam Wired Pro is the second product in its lineup featuring 3D Motion Detection and Bird’s Eye View.
 With these, you’ll be able to more accurately set the distance at which motion alerts are triggered.
-Additionally you’ll see an overhead map with color-coded dots to indicate where a visitor walked as they approached and passed the camera’s field-of-view.
+Additionally, you’ll see an overhead map with color-coded dots to indicate where a visitor walked as they approached and passed the camera’s field of view.

 You can set specific areas you want the camera to monitor, or restrict areas with privacy zones.
 And if you’re a Ring Protect subscriber, you’ll get rich notifications on your phone.